 So what rewards work best?

-Nadia adds that “Common rewards often include: a break to watch a favourite show at the end of a study session, a day off at the end of a week of hard work, or a short trip away at the end of a successful trimester.
+“Common rewards often include: a break to watch a favourite show at the end of a study session, a day off at the end of a week of hard work, or a short trip away at the end of a successful trimester.
 To be effective, rewards should be something enjoyable for you – a session at the gym could be an excellent reward for a fitness freak, but might be punishment for somebody else!”

 One thing to keep in mind is the distinction between internal and external rewards.
 External rewards are things or experiences that you might treat yourself to – such as a day off, a nice meal, or a holiday.
 On the other hand, internal rewards refer to something within you – your emotions and states of mind.
 Internal rewards for study might include feelings of pride at finishing a difficult project, satisfaction at being a step closer to your goals, or simply the enjoyment of being absorbed in a task.